-- 2. A resignation shall be classified as any situation in which an employee voluntarily leaves their employment with Bastrop County and the separation does not fall into one of the other categories - 3.
-To resign in good stead, it is requested that the employee notify their department head of the intent to resign at least ten (10) working days prior to the last day of work. - 4.
-A department head shall be responsible for notifying the Treasurers' office as soon as an employee announces their intent to resign.
+- a.
+A resignation shall be classified as any situation in which an employee voluntarily leaves their employment with Bastrop County and the separation does not fall into one of the other categories. - b.
+To resign in good standing, it is requested that the employee notify their department head of the intent to resign at least ten (10) working days prior to the last day of work. - c.
+A department head shall be responsible for notifying the Human Resources office as soon as an employee announces their intent to resign. - 3.
+Retirement: The same requirements for resignation apply to retirement, with the exception that the employee should notify their department head at least forty-five (45) days prior to the last day of work.
+This advance notice allows for the scheduling of a Retirement meeting, during which retirement benefits can be updated and established to take effect immediately upon retirement.